 While somewhat fluid, the term cloud telephony typically denotes a multi-tenant access model, with subscribers paying to use a provider's pool of commoditized, shared resources.
 In contrast, hosted telephony usually refers to a dedicated, segregated environment -- essentially, an off-site PBX -- that a major carrier builds, houses and maintains in its cloud for a single organization's use.

-Benefits and risks of cloud calling
+Benefits of cloud calling

 - Flexible.
 An employee with a cloud-based telephone number can take and make inbound and outbound calls anywhere with an internet connection, enabling more seamless mobile work.

 - Scalable.
-Organizations can typically add or change employee telephone numbers on demand, via a self-service portal -- enabling efficient employee onboarding and offboarding for both on-site and remote workers.
+Organizations can typically add or change employee telephone numbers on demand via a self-service portal, enabling efficient employee onboarding and offboarding for both on-site and remote workers.

 - Transparent.
 Many UCaaS platforms provide rich data analytics, offering information about user behavior and insight into optimizing employee efficiency.